allenai/comet-atomic-2020/README.md

 The data for ATOMIC 2020 is available [here](https://allenai.org/data/atomic-2020).
 If you need the ATOMIC 2018 data ( [Sap et al. 2018](https://arxiv.org/abs/1811.00146) ) it is downloadable [here](https://allenai.org/data/atomic).

+## COMET

+Trained COMET model can be downloaded [here](https://storage.googleapis.com/ai2-mosaic-public/projects/mosaic-kgs/comet-atomic_2020_BART.zip).

 ## Codebase

 We include code used in expirements in COMET-ATOMIC2020 for reproducibility, ease of use.
 Our models are based off the [HuggingFace Transformers](https://huggingface.co/) codebase, with minor adjustments to adapt the model for our data.
 Details can be found in the AAAI paper.

-## Trained COMET

-Trained COMET model can be downloaded [here](https://storage.googleapis.com/ai2-mosaic-public/projects/mosaic-kgs/comet-atomic_2020_BART.zip).

 ### Setup